annexare/Countries/README.md

 ## Contributing

-Everything is generated from files in `./data`, including SQL file.
+Everything is generated from files in `./data/`, including SQL file.

-Everything in `./dist` is generated, so please make data related changes **ONLY** to files from `./data` and then run `gulp` default command to commit generated files as well.
+Everything in `./dist/` is generated, so please make data related changes **ONLY** to files from `./data/`, commit them and then run `npm run build` command to build/test generated files.

 ## Credits